-Based on the OID Regulations and regulations relating to the amortization of premium, the rules relating to original issue discount and premium generally will apply to certain Floating Rate or Inverse Floating Rate Classes by assuming that the variable rate is a fixed rate equal to the value of the variable rate as of the date of the applicable Supplement.
-The Supplement will identify those
+Based on the OID Regulations and regulations relating to the amortization of premium, the rules relating to original issue discount and premium generally will apply to a Floating Rate, Inverse Floating Rate or Weighted Average Coupon Class by assuming that the variable rate is a fixed rate that reflects the overall yield that is reasonably expected for such Class.
+We also intend to apply the rules of the Code relating to market discount based on this assumption.
+The rules will apply to certain Floating Rate or Inverse Floating Rate Classes, however, by assuming that the variable rate is a fixed rate equal to the value of the variable rate as of the date of the applicable Supplement.
+The Supplement will identify those Classes as to which the assumption described in the preceding sentence applies.